Florida Emergency Financial Assistance Program.

 Any applicants to the program must also have extensive proof of their need.
 For example, applicants need to have a copy of a late or foreclosure notice from their mortgage company, or a copy of an eviction notice.
 If you are applying as the result of a disaster, such as a fire or floor, the EFAHP office will verify the applicants need provided you give them a phone number of who to call or some other form of proof.

 Cash assistance from EFAHP is intended for the low income and struggling, so applicants need to have limited funding and meet guidelines.
 There are a number of income criteria in place that will vary based on the number of children you have.
 Also applicants can’t have enough money in their checking or savings accounts to pay their mortgage or rent, and they need to meet all those income thresholds.

-Apply for Florida Emergency Financial Assistance Program (EFAHP)
+Apply for referrals or information on Florida Emergency Financial Assistance Program (EFAHP)

 Unfortunately funding for the program tends to be limited, and it has run out of funds more than once over the years.
 Particularly with the weak economy and the foreclosure crisis that is rampant in Florida, the demand for emergency housing assistance is extensive.
 Therefore not everyone can be helped by this assistance program.
-To find other emergency rent programs in your county, click here.
+To find other resources, find a list of emergency rent programs in your state and county.